- 10 October 2024

 - Everyone in the group needs to check their passport’s issue and expiry date and allow plenty of time to apply for a new passport if required

-- Be prepared for additional checks being introduced at the EU border in Autumn 2024
+- Be prepared for additional biometric checks being introduced at the EU border in 2025

-- Passengers will need to apply online for an ETIAS travel permit from Summer 2025
+- Passengers will need to apply online for an ETIAS online permit to travel, six months after that

 - All travellers will either need a valid EHIC card, or apply for a new GHIC, before travel